qmk/qmk_firmware/docs/newbs_building_firmware.md

 qmk compile -kb <keyboard> -km <keymap>
 ```

-While this compiles you will have a lot of output going to the screen informing you of what files are being compiled.
+While this compiles, you will have a lot of output going to the screen informing you of what files are being compiled.
 It should end with output that looks similar to this:

 ```
 Linking: .build/planck_rev5_default.elf                                                             [OK]